 - J.M.
 Thouvenin (The Hague Academy of International Law)

 Forum 1 – Methodologies for the Identification and Assessment of In/ex-clusiveness

 Dictionaries define the term ‘inclusive’ as ‘not excluding any of the parties or groups involved in something’.
 Accordingly, inclusive international law includes all relevant parties in its processes of law-making, law-enforcement, and dispute-settlement.
-How to identify these relevant parties, and how to assess their appropriate level of involvement in international law?
+How should we identify these relevant parties, and how should their appropriate level of involvement in international law be assessed?

 Chair: M. Shahabuddin (University of Birmingham)

 - E. Hey (Erasmus University) Engaging with other disciplines in legal analysis

 - G. Baars (City, University of London) Cruising International Law’s Cruel Optimism: The ‘dark past’, the fake apology, reparations and the abolitionist movement

 Forum 2 In/ex-clusiveness in the Construction of the History of International Law

 There is a resurgence of academic interest in the history of international law.
 There is clearly a desire to better understand the origins of the discipline.
 However, attention tends to focus on the European roots of international law.
 How can the construction of the history of international law be made more inclusive?

 - I. de la Rasilla (University of Wuhan) A Very Short History of Women in International Law